 Does Medicaid Expansion Affect Employment Transitions?

 This paper investigates the pre/post labor market implications of the Affordable Care Act's (ACA) Medicaid expansion for a population near the eligibility cutoff.
 Using an arguably exogenous variation at the eligibility cutoff, I find that Medicaid enrollment increases for adults without dependent children.
 This leads to an employment transition from full-time (≥35 Hrs) to part-time employment (<35 Hrs) after the expansion.
 The employment transition is mainly driven by the increase in employment for working less than 20 hours.
-Falsicification checks show no effect on employment for non-expansion states and Medicare-eligible adult groups.
-The estimates are robust to the inclusion of early expansion states, increasing bandwidths, and various functional forms of the running variable.
-These findings imply that individuals primarly work to secure private health insurance ("employment-lock") prior to the expansion.
-When replicating the existing studies that use a difference-in-differences (DD) model with expansion states as the treatment group, I find no employment effects.
-The main limitation of this DD model is the large and heterogeneous treatment group that includes adults who are less likely to be eligible for Medicaid.
+These findings support the presence of employment lock -- individuals who are employed primarily to retain health benefits.
+Replication of existing studies that used difference-in-differences (DD) models with expansion states as the treatment yield no employment effects.
+The treatment group in these models, however, is large and heterogeneous.

 Keywords: ACA's Medicaid expansion, labor market outcomes, employment-lock, difference-in-discontinuities